ethersphere/swarm-guide/contents/runninganode.rst

    autodeploy (chequebook contract)

-SWAP (Swarm accounting protocol) is the  system that allows fair utilisation of bandwidth (see :ref:`Incentivisation`, esp. :ref:`SWAP -- Swarm Accounting Protocol`).
+SWAP (Swarm accounting protocol) is the  system that allows fair utilisation of bandwidth (see :ref:`incentivisation`, esp. :ref:`swap`).
 In order for SWAP to be used, a chequebook contract has to have been deployed.
 If the chequebook contract does not exist when the client is launched or if the contract specified in the config file is invalid, then the client attempts to autodeploy a chequebook:

     [BZZ] SWAP Deploying new chequebook (owner: 0xe10536..  .5e491)